Star Wars Jedi: Fallen Order Taron Malicos boss fight – tips on how to beat this dual-wielding Sith

 He’ll also start to follow up his unblockable somersault with a flurry of blows, so be prepared for this.
 Don’t immediately press the advantage after the somersault.
 Make sure he’s in full recovery mode before attacking with a good combo or Leaping Slash.

 Another trick he pulls out of some orifice or another is the ability to pick up and hurl giant rocks at your delicate Jedi frame.
-At first he’ll just pick up one rock and throw it, which is very easily avoided by rolling to the side.
+At first he’ll just pick up one rock and throw it, which is very easily avoided by rolling to the side – or, indeed, capitalised upon by using Force Push as it flies towards you to hurl it right back at him.
 But later, he’ll pick up many rocks at once, and throw first one, then another, then a third, and finally three at once.
-The best way to avoid damage here is to put as much distance between you and him as possible the moment you see the rocks appear, because attempting to dodge all of them at close range is a very difficult task.
+The best way to avoid damage here is to put as much distance between you and him as possible the moment you see the rocks appear, because attempting to dodge all of them at close range is a rather difficult task.

 Nearly done – just two more unblockable moves to watch out for, both of which tend to appear once Taron Malicos is on the ropes.
 The first is a variation on his old familiar somersault, where first he’ll throw both his lightsabers at you (both these attacks are blockable), but then very quickly follow up with his unblockable somersault.
 The idea being that you’re so familiar by now with the rhythm of deflecting his trio of attacks that you’ll attempt to do the same here, and get your ass handed to you.
 Be prepared.